 Yes, they are.
 There is no gluten in Naturo Pharm tablet, liquid or oral spray remedies.

 What do Naturo Pharm tablets contain?
 Who should take them?

 Tablet remedies are manufactured using a gluten free base of lactose and sucrose.
 They are usually safe for diabetics, however professional advice should be sought if in doubt.
 They are not suitable for anyone with lactose intolerance.
 It is recommended that tablets not be given to babies and very young children due to the potential choking hazard.

 Naturo Pharm liquid and oral spray remedies contain alcohol, should I be concerned?

 Liquid remedies are manufactured using a small amount of ethyl alcohol as a preservative in a purified water base.
 In a suggested dose (4 drops of liquid or 2 sprays of the oral spray) the quantity of alcohol per dose is so small as to be of no consequence.
 In fact there is more alcohol in a slice of bread, banana or small glass of apple juice.

 Some creams available today contain beeswax, do Naturo Pharm creams contain beeswax?

 No, Naturo Pharm creams are manufactured by incorporating mother tinctures into a natural grapeseed oil base.
 The benefits of this type of cream base is that the cream absorbs quickly into the skin; moisturises the skin; does not leave greasy stains on clothing; and is low allergenic i.e. people with bee allergies can use Naturo Pharm creams.

-Some creams and ointments contain parabens, do Naturo Pharm creams and ointments contain parabens?
+Some topical products contain parabens, do Naturo Pharm's creams and gels contain parabens?

-No, Naturo Pharm creams and ointments are hypo-allergenic and do not contain parabens.
+No, Naturo Pharm creams and gels are hypo-allergenic and do not contain any parabens or nasty chemicals.